Conium maculatum - Spotted hemlock

 Chemical composition and toxicology

-The main active ingredients of Conium Maculatum are several alkaloids, of which the coniin is the most important.
+The main active ingredients of Conium maculatum are several alkaloids, of which the coniin is the most important.
 Coniin is a strong neurotoxin that influences the central nervous system.
 Even small quantities can have a fatal effect by causing rising paralysis, which ultimately leads to respiratory paralysis and death.
 Other important alkaloids in the plant are N-Methylconiin and pseudoconhydrine, which are also toxic.

 The entire plant is poisonous, with the concentration of the alkaloids in the seeds and roots highest.
 A fatal dose for humans is around 100-150 mg coniin, which corresponds to about 6-8 fresh leaves or a smaller amount of seeds.

-Poisoning by Conium Maculatum are rare, but if they occur, the symptoms manifest themselves within a few minutes to hours after taking it.
+Poisoning by Conium maculatum are rare, but if they occur, the symptoms manifest themselves within a few minutes to hours after taking it.
 The early symptoms include burning in the mouth, nausea, vomiting, dizziness and headache, followed by progressive paralysis of the muscles, which can ultimately lead to shortness of breath and death.
 There is no specific antidote, and treatment is limited to supporting breathing and management of symptoms.

 Historical and medical importance